kuboosoft/united-build/README.md

 * Mock need special permits, no all CI services accept it... then you need run 'urpms' on rpmbuild mode using the especific version of your distribution linux. urpms emulates a similar Mock task.

 * Build a rpm with "mock" and docker is very slow, we recomends build without mock (super fast)...
+* Some cases is necessary escape to characters.